 What do I need to know before I sign up?

 All runners must raise at least $100 (in addition to registration).
 Very few runners have trouble raising this amount.
 Creating a fundraising page takes just a few minutes.
-All funds raised by this event go directly to the 100 Mile Club®.
+All proceeds of this event go to the 100 Mile Club®

 Because of the complexity of supporting a point-to-point urban event, this is a crew-supported race.
 At a minimum, runners must have a pacer starting at the 50-mile check-in station.
 Every runner must have his / her own pacer.
 Your pacer must be at least 18 years old.
 Adding more pacers and crew members with a car will increase your chances of finishing and likely improve your time.
 Note that you will need to provide your own transportation from the finish line.
 Runners will not be allowed to continue if they don’t have a pacer at the 50-mile check-in station (see rules below).
 No exceptions.
 This said, we have never had a problem finding volunteers for people… especially for those runners from out of town.
 If you would like to run this race and lack pacers, please contact us

 to discuss.
 Please, do not leave large or valuable items.
 We take no responsibility for items left at the check-in stations.
 Clothes will be donated to charity.
 The rest will be thrown away.
 Please plan accordingly.
 Note: It will likely get dark between mile 37.5 and 50.
 Either bring a headlamp from the beginning or leave one in a dropbag at 25 or 37.5 miles.

 The cut off is 30 hours.
 There are (very reasonable) cutoffs at each of the check-in stations.
 (See rules section below.)

 All runners will receive a custom tech tee and a bag with some goodies inside.